 Pressure Reducer Valves for Hydronics - Finding the Valve

 To find the PRV or pressure reducer valve simply follow the water source from the city water or well water supply.
 Follow it to the boiler.
 In many cases, it is half inch copper and sometimes 3/4 inch copper line which feeds the boiler water loop.
 You should see the PRV or pressure reducer valve in line with the backflow preventer.
 After the PRV it will feed into the boiler water loop usually near the expansion tank in many cases.

 Both the PRV and the backflow preventer should have some sort of strainers inside of them and sometimes these strainers can get clogged up with trash so if your boiler is having a water feed problem check the strainers to make sure they are clean and so not have trash or debris clogging the strainers.
 If you are checking the strainers make sure you turn the water source off.

 Pressure Reducer Valves - In the loop

 In some cases, if it was installed by a good contractor you will pressure gauges on both sides of the pressure reducer valve so you determine absolutely that the proper pressure is being supplied to the boiler water loop.
 Other areas to when you have pressure problems or too high pressure are the boiler expansion tank.
-With a bladder type expansion tank you need to check to make sure it is properly pressurized with air and that the bladder inside the tank is not broken or busted.
-For steel type expansion tanks make sure the expansion tank is not over filled.
-A steel type expansion tank should be no more than 2/3rds to 3/4’s full to work properly.
+With a bladder type expansion tank, you need to check to make sure it is properly pressurized with air and that the bladder inside the tank is not broken or busted.
+For steel type expansion tanks make sure the expansion tank is not overfilled.
+Finally, a steel type expansion tank should be no more than 2/3rds to 3/4’s full to work properly.